Prescription opioids

 More about Family Drug Support (FDS)

-• The NSW Opioid Treatment Program (OTP), also known as opioid agonist treatment or opioid substitution treatment, provides pharmacotherapy and support services to people with an opioid dependence.
-Treatment may be provided as a short term measure to assist people to stop using other opioids, or for long term maintenance.
+• The NSW Opioid Treatment Program (OTP), also known as opioid dependence treatment, opioid agonist treatment, or opioid substitution treatment, provides pharmacotherapy and support services to people with an opioid dependence.
+Treatment may be provided as a short-term measure to assist people to stop using other opioids, or for long-term maintenance.

 1. What is opioid dependence?